 As a cyclist, he was one of the first true greats in UK racing and a member of Portsmouth North End Cycling Club and Paddington Cycling Club.
 He started competing early, back in 1897, and won his first first place at an open event aged just 16.

 At the 1908 Olympics Kingsbury won two gold medals, one as part of the pursuit team (winning the title from Germany) and the other as the winner of the 20km race (with a time of 34:13.6).
 The final was a tough race and included his fellow Great Britain teammates Benjamin Jones, Arthur Denny and Leon Meredith.
 The race went as follows:

 “…Kingsbury surprised himself in the 20km race…Kingsbury liked a straight forward race, but despite the visitors riding all over the track, sprinting one lap and crawling the next, he kept going in determined manner with B. Jones, the two other Englishman having punctured.
 Kingsbury raced in to the lead at the bell and made his great effort over the last half-lap, winning by inches from Jones.” – Golden Book of Cycling

-After beating the best racers from Italy and France and his own teammates Kingsbury had to leave immediately for the World Championships in Leipzig, so his daughter accepted his medals from Queen Alexandra.
+After beating the best racers from Italy and France and his own teammates Kingsbury had to leave immediately for the World Championships in Leipzig, so the daughter of the secretary of a cycling official accepted his medals from Queen Alexandra.